The Ins and Outs of Shopping Rebate Apps

 The reason why it is at the bottom of the list is, that although it is the easiest app to earn from on our list, as a result, it takes longer to earn.
 The other apps are able to reward you more because of the brand or store sponsoring the pay rate.
 That means a higher payout.

 For Receipt Hog, I am not entirely sure who is sponsoring the payment, except that they collect the information for market research and are paid based on the research they collect to monitor consumers habits.
 So because it is so generic with no guaranteed profit for any store or brand, it will take longer to earn.
 But it is easy!
 I still use it and cash out my $5 every 2-3 months!

 In the end, I get paid around $80 a month to do my grocery shopping.
 For our family, this is nearly a week’s worth of groceries!
 That’s a HUGE blessing and a nice gift for about 10-20 minutes of extra work each shopping trip.

 If this list is overwhelming for you, start with Ibotta first as it has the highest payout.
-Once you are comfortable and accustomed to the process, add the others in to add to your paycheck!
+Once you are comfortable and accustomed to the process, add the other shopping rebate apps in to add to your paycheck!

 I already use the first three and the last one, Receipt HOG, has a waiting list.
 I am eager to check out the other ones you mentioned!
 Thanks!!

 Hi Jill!
 Thanks for the head’s up on Receipt Hog.
 I didn’t realize they had a waiting list.
 We’ve been using it since August of 2016, so not sure when they had to start a waiting list.
 Will you get an email when you can join?
 Or what did it say?

 Any idea if these work in Canada?
 Thanks for sharing these sites.

 Thanks, I hadn’t heard of a few of these